Economics of Race and Ethnicity in U.S. Labor Markets|

 ||Fulfills a Major Requirement for: (ECON)(FGSS)

-Gerald D. Jaynes, BRANCHES WITHOUT ROOTS: GENESIS OF THE BLACK WORKING CLASS
+Gerald D. Jaynes, BRANCHES WITHOUT ROOTS: GENISIS OF THE BLACK WORKING CLASS

 Jacqueline Jones, LABOR OF LOVE, LABOR OF SORROW: BLACK WOMEN, WORK AND FAMILY

 Marta Lopez-Garza, ASIAN AND LATINO IMMIGRANTS IN A RESTRUCTURING ECONOMY